 Chapter At A Glance

 The chapter treats the gathered assembly as a covenant people under divine order.
-Worship is not an arena for isolated spiritual expression but a communal event in which God addresses and builds His people.
+Worship is not an arena for isolated spiritual expression but a communal event in which God addresses and builds his people.
 Speech in the assembly must therefore serve covenant edification rather than private exaltation.

-The chapter assumes the gospel by centering gathered life on the building up of Christ’s body and by aiming even outsider encounters toward conviction, worship, and the recognition that God is among His people.
+The chapter assumes the gospel by centering gathered life on the building up of Christ’s body and by aiming even outsider encounters toward conviction, worship, and the recognition that God is among his people.
 Gifts serve the church not by drawing attention to the gifted person, but by strengthening Christ’s people and making God’s presence known.

 Focus Points